From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Results

-Another frequently measured factor is cybersickness (also referred to as VR Sickness or simulator sickness in the literature), which is a type of motion sickness experienced in VR and a major challenge to user comfort and enjoyment.
+Comfort and accessibility strategies aim to reduce physical discomfort caused by VR use.
+These strategies also remove interaction barriers for users with special needs.
+Evidence of effectiveness mainly comes from subjective feedback (i.e., questionnaires, see Table \ref{tab:questionnaire}).
+Cybersickness (also referred to as VR sickness or simulator sickness in other literature) is a type of motion sickness experienced in VR and a major challenge to user comfort and enjoyment.
 According to the sensory conflict theory, it arises from a mismatch between motion cues in the virtual space and the actual motion in the physical world \cite{reason1975motion}.
-Therefore, cybersickness is often evaluated in VR-related research.
 Users may experience different levels of discomfort due to individual differences, such as age, gender, and VR experience \cite{tian2022review}.
-Thus, to measure the extent of discomfort it causes, researchers use surveys such as the Simulator Sickness Questionnaire (SSQ) \cite{kennedy1993simulator}, the Fast Motion Sickness Scale (FMS) \cite{keshavarz2011validating}, and the Motion Sickness Questionnaire (MSQ) \cite{graybiel1968diagnostic} to gather subjective measures.
-Objective monitoring often involves biosignals such as EEG, GSR/EDA, and HR to detect physiological correlates of discomfort.
-Additionally, physical data can predict cybersickness with high accuracy; for example, Li et al. \cite{li2023deep} achieved 97.8\% accuracy using only kinematic data.
-Moreover, non-invasive signals from HMDs combined with VR video could be used for cybersickness prediction \cite{zhu2025real}.
+Therefore, cybersickness is a factor that cannot be ignored in VR-related research.
+Studies often aim to predict and mitigate it to prevent its impact on VR tasks or overall UX.
+To measure the extent of discomfort it causes, researchers use surveys such as the Simulator Sickness Questionnaire (SSQ) \cite{kennedy1993simulator}, the Fast Motion Sickness Scale (FMS) \cite{keshavarz2011validating}, and the Motion Sickness Questionnaire (MSQ) \cite{graybiel1968diagnostic} to gather subjective measures.
+Objective monitoring often involves biosignals (e.g., EEG, EDA, HR) to detect physiological correlates of discomfort, then adjust VR content to prevent further cybersickness induction.
+Uyan and Celikcan \cite{uyan2024cdms} developed a real-time cybersickness detection system to adapt VR content factors (navigation speed, rendering parameters, and scene complexity) based on EEG signals.
+Additionally, physical data can predict cybersickness with high accuracy.
+For example, Li et al. \cite{li2023deep} achieved 97.8\% accuracy using only kinematic data.
+Moreover, non-invasive signals from HMDs combined with VR video could be used for cybersickness prediction \cite{zhu2025towards}.